 The Drug-Free Workplace regulation requires that for all grants awarded after March 18, 1989, the applicant must provide certification that it will maintain a drug-free workplace.
 In compliance with the Drug-Free Workplace Act of 1989, the Higher Education Act of 1865 (Section 1213) and the Drug-Free Schools and Communities Amendments of 1989 (P.L.
 101-226, Section 22) the Southern University System has adopted a Drug-Policy/Education Program for its students and employees.
-The policy serves as the guidelines for disciplinary actions necessitated by alcohol and drug use during University related activities on and off campus.
-An educational program has been developed as a companion to the basic requirements set forth by the Federal government to assure the well being of the students and employees.
+The policy serves as the guidelines for disciplinary actions necessitated by alcohol during university related activities and and drug use on off campus.

+An educational program has been developed as a companion to the basic requirements set forth by the Federal government to assure the well-being of the students and employees.
 If these forms are not a part the application package, they may be secured from the OSP.